taigaio/global-inclusive-accesible/README.md

 At this point, the most important question to answer is: for the faucets, gold or bronze?

 [SLIDE12]: Images of two faucets, one gold and one bronze

-Yami: Are you for real?
+Are you for real?

-Miryam: Ok, ok, Sorry.
+Ok, ok, sorry.

 [SLIDE13]: The title "Accessible" and the subtitle "Taiga is just for everyone" over some icons: an ear, an eye and a wheelchair.